bjssacademy/wsl/readme.md

 4. Once complete, the system should ask you to reboot your computer. **Reboot your computer**.
 5. After restarting, Ubuntu should open and continue installing.
 It will ask you to create a username (all lower case) and a password.
-    a.
-If Ubuntu does *not* start, search for it in the menu and open it
+    1. If Ubuntu does *not* start, search for it in the menu and open it
-        i.
-No Ubuntu listed?
+        1. No Ubuntu listed?
 Go to step 6
 6. After this is complete open PowerShell as Administrator
 7. Check your WSL version is version 2 by typing `wsl --list --verbose` and press Enter
-    a.
-If you get a message saying that WSL is installed but you have no distribution, type `wsl -–install -d ubuntu` and press Enter
+    1. If you get a message saying that WSL is installed but you have no distribution, type `wsl -–install -d ubuntu` and press Enter
-    b.
-If your version is showing as version 1, type `wsl --set-version Ubuntu 2` and press Enter
+    2. If your version is showing as version 1, type `wsl --set-version Ubuntu 2` and press Enter
 8. Now open the Ubuntu app from the Start menu:

 ![alt text](image-4.png)